 - The Framework Decision on Confiscation of 2005 seeks to ensure an additional degree of approximation of Member States' law on criminal confiscation.

-- The Framework Decision on Mutual Recognition of Confiscation Orders establishes the rules according to which the judicial authorities of one Member State will recognise and execute in its territory a confiscation order issued by competent judicial authorities of another Member State.
+- The Framework Decision on Mutual Recognition of Confiscation Orders establishes the rules according to which the judicial authorities of one Member State will recognise and execute a confiscation order in its territory issued by competent judicial authorities of another Member State.
 The value of confiscated property will be shared equally between the issuing and executing State.

 - The confiscation order is frequently preceded by the freezing of assets.
 To allow competent judicial authorities to seize property on request of another Member State's judicial authorities the Framework Decision on freezing property or evidence was adopted in 2003 (see also the section on Freezing of assets and evidence).